Combinators

 val httpClient = util.FlakyHttpClient()

-policy = RetryPolicies.limitRetries[IO](2),
+policy = RetryPolicies.limitRetries(2),

 )

-// To retry on all errors
+// To retry on failures and some or all errors

-policy = RetryPolicies.limitRetries[IO](2),
+policy = RetryPolicies.limitRetries(2),

 )